-- Step 7: You want to turn the sausages around while they are being cooked, which means you will have to take two or three breaks from the baking in between the process.
+- Step 7: You want to turn the sausages around while they are being cooked, which means you will have to take two or three breaks from baking during the process.

 You can also do this just once, in which case you should interrupt the cooking time at the halfway mark.

-This is to make sure that they end up with the golden brown colour that we are aiming for.
+This ensures they end up with the golden brown colour we aim for.

 - Step 8: Make sure you remove the sausages one after the other as they turn to the desired colour.
 This is because they don’t all change colours in one go.
 Not always, anyway.

-- Step 9: Bring out the meat thermometer and see that the temperature is a minimum of 160 degrees Fahrenheit at the thickest portion of the sausage.
+- Step 9: Bring out the meat thermometer and see that the temperature is at least 160 degrees Fahrenheit at the thickest portion of the sausage.

-- Step 10: Cut the sausage and make sure that the juices are clear and the meat is not pink in colour.
+- Step 10: Cut the sausage and ensure the juices are clear and the meat is not pink.
 If it’s still pink, you might want to cook it for 5 more minutes in the oven.

 Option 2: Grilling Them

-If you want to grill the sausages, here’s the procedure for it.
+If you want to grill the sausages, here’s the procedure.

-- Step 1: Preheat the grill at the medium level for 10-15 minutes.
+- Step 1: Preheat the grill to a medium level for 10-15 minutes.

-- Step 2: Once it is preheated, switch off two burners so that there is only indirect heat.
+- Step 2: Once preheated, switch off two burners so there is only indirect heat.

-- Step 3: Locate the area where the sausages will get indirect heat and place the wire rack on it so that the sausages are cooked evenly.
+- Step 3: Locate the area where the sausages will get indirect heat and place the wire rack on it to cook them evenly.
 Put the defrosted sausages on the wire rack.

-- Step 4: If the grill has two built-in racks, use the top rack for this.
+- Step 4: If the grill has two built-in racks, use the top rack.

-- Step 5: Close the lid of the grill and cook the defrosted sausages for about 15 minutes.
+- Step 5: Close the grill lid and cook the defrosted sausages for about 15 minutes.
 Halfway through this cooking time, flip them.

 - Step 6: Make sure the sausages are brown on both sides at a uniform temperature.

-- Step 7: Once again, make sure that the temperature of the thickest portion of the sausage is 160 degrees F.
+- Step 7: Once again, ensure that the temperature of the thickest portion of the sausage is 160 degrees F.

-- Step 8: Then the sausages must be placed on a direct heat source for about 3 minutes.
+- Step 8: The sausages must be placed on a direct heat source for about 3 minutes.
 Once again, flip them so that they are evenly cooked.
-Of course, this step is optional and you must use your judgement here.
+Of course, this step is optional, and you must use your judgement here.

 Option 3: Frying Them In A Pan

 - Step 1: Take a large frying pan or a saucepan and fill it with cold water.
-Add the defrosted sausages to the pan and make sure they are submerged in the water.
+Add the defrosted sausages to the pan and ensure they are submerged in the water.
 Cover the pan.

 - Step 3: Once the water starts to simmer, your defrosted sausages will start to cook.
 This will also make sure that the sausages stay tender.

-- Step 4: Get a meat thermometer for this process too and make sure the temperature is at a minimum of 160 degrees Fahrenheit.
+- Step 4: Get a meat thermometer for this process and ensure the temperature is at least 160 degrees Fahrenheit.

-- Step 6: Now take another pan and add a coating of oil to it.
-You can also use the same pan but make sure there is no water residue.
+- Step 6: Now, take another pan and add a coating of oil to it.
+You can also use the same pan, but ensure no water residue.

-- Step 7: Switch on the stove once again but keep the flame on high this time.
+- Step 7: Switch on the stove again, but keep the flame high.
 Wait for the oil to simmer a bit.

 - Step 8: Take the sausages and put them in the oil to get them to sear.
-Since the cooking process has already started, this won’t take too long.
+This won't take too long since the cooking process has already started.

-- Step 9: Wait till the sausages turn the golden colour of your choice and then take them out.
+- Step 9: Wait until the sausages turn the golden colour you choose, then take them out.

 The good news about this method is that you can keep the sausages as they were or cut them into pieces any way you please to get them to cook faster.